Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

   - `Interceptor.EliteGuardRange` value is used if the unit veterancy is Elite.
   - `Interceptor.MinimumGuardRange` is the minimum range of the unit to intercept projectile.
 Any projectile under this range will not be intercepted.
   - `Interceptor.EliteMinimumGuardRange` value is used if the unit veterancy is Elite.
+  - Note: `AA=no` weapons don't intercept projectiles very well, like missiles and other `Arcing=yes` projectiles.
+The interceptors may start firing too late and fail to destroy the projectile before it reaches the target.

 In `rulesmd.ini`:
 ```ini